2023 Solar Incentives Guide for Cumberland, MD - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+When someone says "solar incentives," you probably think of federal incentives first.
 An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of your solar system's cost.
+The ITC is a tax credit for a predetermined percentage of your solar system's cost.

 State & Local Solar Incentives